DCBIA-OrthoLab/Smart-DOC/README.md

-# DSCI - Data Storage for Computation and Integration
+# Smart-DOC (Dental Oral and Craniofacial, formerly DSCI - Data Storage for Computation and Integration)

 Is a web application to federate clinical, biological and imaging data.